-For us in Lac du Bonnet, it has been almost a year since the pandemic has forced us to change the way we conduct business daily.
+For us in Lac du Bonnet, it has been almost a year since the pandemic forced us to change the way we conduct business daily.
 Virtual meetings, something that we once protested with all our being, have become a significant part of our lives.
 They have become more than a trend, and even when the pandemic is over, the adoption of virtual meetings won’t be going away.

-Many organizations enjoy virtual meetings as a way to communicate with clients and employees, with board members and volunteers.
+Many organizations enjoy virtual meetings as a way to communicate with clients and employees, board members and volunteers.
 In many ways, they have simplified our lives solely by eliminating the need to travel to a meeting destination or find a meeting location.
 Virtual meetings also offer more engagement than the beloved conference calls we had all adopted.

 With that in mind, we would like to share some common tips to help you make your presence at virtual meetings more comfortable, more natural, and of course, more professional.

 Virtual Meeting Tips for Choosing the Right Location

 Choose a space that is quiet and offers privacy.
 When you’re working from home, you’ll want to find a space that isn’t a high-traffic area for the rest of your family.
 It’s acceptable to have a random family member make a sudden guest appearance, but not acceptable to have them milling around in the background like extras on a movie set.
 At all costs, please avoid choosing the bathroom as your location, and if your perfect room is your bedroom, make sure that your bed isn’t in the background.